 Pattern 1: Progressive Enhancement

 Start by identifying existing user workflows that could benefit from AI assistance.
 Instead of rebuilding features, enhance them progressively.
-With 65% of organizations regularly using generative AI (up from 33% in 2023 according to McKinsey), this approach has proven successful across industries.

 Example: Your photo editing app already has filters.
-Add an "AI Style Transfer" option using FAL's image-to-image models that applies artistic styles instantly.
+Add an "AI Style Transfer" option using fal's image-to-image models that applies artistic styles instantly.
 Users get familiar AI capabilities within existing patterns.

 Pattern 2: Contextual Generation